Question for you. Are you ready to cut out refined sugar with us for four weeks?

 Honestly, this is my favorite part: it doesn’t have to be super hard.

-My number one goal with Sugar Free January is to make this REALLY DELICIOUS for you.
+My number one goal with Sugar Free January is to make this a REALLY DELICIOUS, happy, feel-good experience for you.

-Remember: Sugar Free January starts on January 1st!
+Remember: this year, Sugar Free January starts on January 6th!

-Our first post will be out on December 31st to get you kicked off with something yummy, vibrant, and wholesome!
+Our first recipe post will be out on January 6th – the first Monday of the month – to get you kicked off with something yummy, vibrant, and wholesome!

 Have you gone sugar free before?
-Are you ready to take on the challenge with me this year?
+Are you ready to take on the challenge with us this year?
 What are your questions?
-I’d love to chat in the comments!
+We’d love to chat in the comments!